OpenSecuritySummit/oss2018/content/outcomes/_template.md

 - *Lessons Learned*

 ## Synopsis and Takeaways (recommend)
 *Clear and concise.
-Bullet points/lists as much as possible.*
+Use bullet points/lists as much as possible.*

 ## Identified Questions
-*The aim of this chapter is to remark all question that might trigger follow up discussions and initiate additional development of the topic covered by the session.*
+*The aim of this heading is to record the questions that might trigger follow-up discussions and initiate additional development of the topic covered by the session.*

 ## Important Conclusions
 *Make a simple list of conclusions that were taken at the session.*

 ## Working Materials (recommend)
-*Make a list with references to working materials that were created during the session*
+*Make a list of references to working materials that were created during the session*

 ## References (recommend)
 - **Session page :** *put a link to the session page*